noobuser978-gif/C2C-Keylogger/README.md

  - Linux: ifconfig, ls, whoami

 ## 📜 License
-[MIT](https://github.com/noobuser978-gif/C2C-Keylogger/blob/main/LICENSE) – see the LICENSE file for details.
+[MIT License](https://github.com/noobuser978-gif/C2C-Keylogger/blob/main/LICENSE) – see the LICENSE file for details.

 ## ⚠️ Disclaimer
 This project is strictly for educational purposes and authorized penetration testing only.